Welcome to the Zero Zone

 Easy and delicious non-alcoholic cocktails

 We won’t get too techy here, promise, but the past decade has seen huge advances in the science for reducing alcohol in beverages.

 The Spinning Cone Column (SCC) is an Australian invention originally created to remove sulphur from wine.
 But like all good technologies, people soon found better and more widespread uses for it, like taking alcohol out of wine and cider.

 SCC takes place in a vacuum which allows low temperature distillation in two stages.
 First the full alcohol wine is poured into the column and the spinning motion creates a thin film of liquid.
 At around 30°C the system captures the delicate aromatics of the wine and stores them.
 The liquid is passed through for a second time and alcohol is removed at a slightly higher temperature.
 The two captured batches of liquid are blended back together and voila, a zero alcohol beverage.

-As an aside, those fastidious Europeans were less enamored with this new technology and reduced alcohol wines made by this method were banned in the European Union for a number of years.
-Many critics will argue that wine without alcohol is not actually wine but the French go further and say wine has to be 8 per cent ABV.
-Luckily we’re all a little more free-thinking in this part of the world.
+As an aside, those fastidious Europeans were less fond of this new technology and reduced alcohol wines made by this method were banned in the European Union for a number of years.
+Many critics will argue that wine without alcohol is not actually wine but the French go further and say wine has to be 8 percent ABV.
+Luckily, we’re all a little more free-thinking in this part of the world.